Phan Thi Kim Phuc: Recognition

-On November 10, 1994, Phúc was named a UNESCO Goodwill Ambassador.
-In 1996, Phúc gave a speech at the United States Vietnam Veterans Memorial on Veterans Day.
+On November 10, 1994, Kim Phúc was named a UNESCO Goodwill Ambassador.
+In 1996, Kim Phúc gave a speech at the United States Vietnam Veterans Memorial on Veterans Day.
 In her speech, she said that one cannot change the past, but everyone can work together for a peaceful future.
-John Plummer, a pastor and Vietnam veteran who said he took part in coordinating the air strike with the Republic of Vietnam Air Force, met with Phúc briefly and was publicly forgiven.
+John Plummer, a pastor and Vietnam veteran who said he took part in coordinating the air strike with the Republic of Vietnam Air Force, met with Kim Phúc briefly and was publicly forgiven.
 Plummer later admitted he had lied about his supposed role in the bombing, saying he was "caught up in the emotion at the Vietnam Veterans Memorial on the day Phuc spoke".
 Canadian filmmaker Shelley Saywell made a documentary about their meeting.

 Her biography, The Girl in the Picture, was written by Denise Chong and published in 1999.

-In 2003, Belgian composer Eric Geurts wrote the song "The Girl in the Picture", dedicated to Phúc.
+In 2003, Belgian composer Eric Geurts wrote the song "The Girl in the Picture", dedicated to Kim Phúc.
 It was released on Flying Snowman Records, with all profits going to the Kim Phúc Foundation, and re-released in 2021 as part of Eric's album Leave a Mark.

 Awards

-On October 22, 2004, Phúc was made a member of the Order of Ontario, and received an honorary Doctorate of Law from York University for her work supporting child victims of war around the world.
+On October 22, 2004, Kim Phúc was made a member of the Order of Ontario, and received an honorary Doctorate of Law from York University for her work supporting child victims of war around the world.
 On October 27, 2005, she was awarded an honorary degree in law from Queen's University in Kingston, Ontario.
 On June 2, 2011, she was awarded the honorary degree of Doctor of Laws from the University of Lethbridge.
 On May 19, 2016, she was awarded a Doctor of Civil Law, Honoris Causa by Saint Mary's University (Halifax).

-On February 11, 2019, Phúc was awarded the 2019 Dresden Peace Prize in recognition of her work with UNESCO and as an activist for peace.
+On February 11, 2019, Kim Phúc was awarded the 2019 Dresden Peace Prize in recognition of her work with UNESCO and as an activist for peace.

 Retrospective works

-The Girl in the Picture: The Kim Phúc Story, the Photograph and the Vietnam War, by Denise Chong, is a 1999 biographical and historical book tracing the life story of Phúc.
-Chong's historical coverage emphasizes the life, especially the school and family life, of Phúc from before the attack, through convalescence, and into the present time.
+The Girl in the Picture: The Kim Phúc Story, the Photograph and the Vietnam War, by Denise Chong, is a 1999 biographical and historical book tracing the life story of Kim Phúc.
+Chong's historical coverage emphasizes the life, especially the school and family life, of Kim Phúc from before the attack, through convalescence, and into the present time.
 The book deals primarily with Vietnamese and American relationships during the Vietnam War, while examining themes of war, racism, immigration, political turmoil, repression, poverty, and international relationships through the lens of family and particularly through the eyes and everyday lives of women.
-Phúc and her mother, Nu, provide the lens through which readers of The Girl in the Picture experience war, strife, and the development of communism in Vietnam.
+Kim Phúc and her mother, Nu, provide the lens through which readers of The Girl in the Picture experience war, strife, and the development of communism in Vietnam.
 Like Chong's first book, The Girl in the Picture was shortlisted for the Governor General's Award for English-language non-fiction.